-- Mr. Byers Mr. Byers is a senior executive with over 30 years of leadership experience in finance, operations and control, investment management and capital markets with leading national firms in asset management, banking and brokerage.
+- Mr. Byers is a senior executive with over 30 years of leadership experience in finance, operations and control, investment management and capital markets with leading national firms in asset management, banking and brokerage.
 Mr. Byers serves as the Independent Chairman of the Board of Directors of Deutsche Bank DBX ETF Trust and as a member of the audit and nominating committees.
-Since 2016, Mr. Byers has also served as a board member of the Mutual Fund Directors Forum, an independent, non-profit organization serving independent directors of U.S. funds registered with the Securities and Exchange Commission under the 1940 Act.
+Since 2016, Mr. Byers has also served as a board member of the Mutual Fund Directors Forum, an Since 2016, Mr. Byers has also served as a board member of the Mutual Fund Directors Forum, an independent, non-profit organization serving independent directors of U.S. funds registered with the Securities and Exchange Commission under the 1940 Act.
 Mr. Byers served as an Independent Director and Chairman of Sierra Income Corporation, a non-traded business development company (BDC) sponsored by Medley LLC (NYSE:MCC), from 2012 to 2022.
 Sierra Income merged with Barings BDC, Inc. in February, 2022, in connection with which Mr. Byers was appointed to the Board of Directors of Barings BDC, Inc. From 2002 to 2012, Mr. Byers also served as Trustee for the College of William and Mary Graduate School of Business.
 Since 2014, Mr. Byers has been engaged periodically as an independent consultant to provide expert reports and opinions in financial and investment related matters.
 From 2000 to 2006, Mr. Byers served as an investment executive with Dreyfus Corporation and served as Vice Chairman, Executive Vice President, Chief Investment Officer, member of the Board of Directors and Executive Committee, and fund officer of 90 investment companies, responsible for investment performance of approximately \$200 billion in assets under management.
 Prior to joining Dreyfus Corporation, Mr. Byers served in executive positions at PaineWebber Group from 1986 to 1997, and served in such capacities as chairman of the Investment Policy and Risk Oversight Committee, Capital Markets Director of Risk and Credit Management, and was NASD registered as General Principal, Financial and Operations Principal and Branch Principal.
-Prior to PaineWebber, Mr. Byers was an executive at Citibank/Citicorp from 1979 to 1986.
+Prior to PaineWebber, Mr. Byers was an executive at Citibank Cîticorp from 1979 to 1986.
 Mr. Byers received his M.B.A. in Finance from Roth Graduate School of Business, Long Island University and his B.A. in Economics from Long Island University.
-In December 2014, Mr. Byers was recognized by the National Association of Corporate Directors as a Board Leadership Fellow. - Ms. Lancaster-Beal Ms. Lancaster-Beal is a financial professional with extensive management and board level experience in corporate governance, credit and financial analysis.
+In December 2014, Mr. Byers was recognized by the National Association of Corporate Directors as a Board Leadership

+•Ms. Lancaster-Beal - Ms. Lancaster-Beal is a financial professional with extensive management and board level experience in corporate governance, credit and financial analysis.
+Ms. Lancaster-Beal is the board level experience in corporate governance, credit and financial analysis.
 Ms. Lancaster-Beal is the President and Chief Executive Officer of VLB Associates, a management consulting firm she founded in January 2014 that provides financial and operational advisory services to middle-market businesses, investment firms and non-profit organizations.
 In this capacity, she previously served as the Chief Financial Officer of Odyssey Media from 2015 to 2021, and as the Chief Administrative and Finance Director of Data Capital Management from 2015 to 2017.
 Prior to this, she served as Managing Director at M.R.
 Beal & Company, which she co-founded in April 1988, until 2014.
 Ms. Lancaster-Beal was a Senior